-4.5 Data transmission and storage
+4.6 Data transmission and storage

 The transmission and storage of RWD requires secure network environment, which controls the whole lifecycle of data from collection, processing, analysis to destruction.
 Encryption should be implemented during data transmission and storage.
-In addition, approval processes and regulations of access control should be established to encourage the establishment of automated audit systems to monitor the processing and access of recorded data.
+In addition, approval processes, regulations of access control, role authority control and minimum authority access control policies should be established, the establishment of automated audit systems is encouraged, which monitor the processing and access of recorded data.

-4.6 Data quality control
+4.7 Data quality control